NOTE: Analysis is mixed in with the relation of

 Lynch had "strawberry" barely tangentially associated with the inexplicable prison switch of Fred Madison and Pete Dayton, which meant release for Pete as Pete was innocent of any crime.
 We have as well a confusion of identity here.
 The FBI Cooper that is expected is not the man who the others have interviewed in prison.
 Lynch, via the strawberry, does seem to be referring us back to Lost Highway.
 We are also of course reminded of Cooper entering the Red Room and the doppel exiting.
 As if we could forget it.

 We have now the conviction that the doppel planned his being put in prison in order to arrange for Ray's release.
 The cocaine and gun ensured he'd be arrested.
 The dog's paw was inexplicable until becoming a threat, with three paws sent out to others with the information on Mr. Strawberry.
 Why dog paws?
 I don't know.
 Story-wise, a less complex version would have the doppel threatening the warden outside of prison, but then we would not have the FBI brought into the mix with Cooper's sudden reappearance.
-It seems that, inexplicably, the doppel wanted Cooper to appear again?
-No doubt, Mr. C is counting on his being able to go underground again, if only one picture of him has been captured in twenty-five years.
+It seems that, inexplicably, the doppel wanted, with his being arrested, for Cooper to go on the FBI's radar again?
+No doubt, Mr. C is counting on his being able to go underground after this, if only one picture of him has been captured in twenty-five years.
 This is a hard guy to pin down.
 I also wonder if the idea was played with by Lynch/Frost that Mr. C was planning that if he did get swept back into the Black Lodge, Cooper would be found in the wrecked car with the cocaine and the gun and the dog's paw and would have a hard time explaining all that away.
+A kind of back story.

-The Godfather was already referenced via Wally Brennan and the birthdate he is said to share with Marlon Brando, who played Vito.
+The Godfather was already referenced via Wally Brennan and the birthdate he is said to share with Marlon Brando, who played Vito in The Godfather.
 In the film, Santino (Sonny) Corleone (played by James Caan) becomes acting boss of the family after Sollozzo's attempt on the life of his father, Vito.
 Sonny demands that the other Mafia families hand over Sollozzo or face a war.
 Sonny is convinced to wait as a corrupt NYPD captain, Captain Mark McCluskey, has agreed to be Sollozzo's bodyguard, and Sonny is warned that killing him would violate a rule against killing law enforcement.
 Regardless, Sonny approves a hit on Sollozzo and McCluskey, which sets off a long Mafia war.
 Eventually Sonny is killed.
-I wonder McClusky is another nod.
+I wonder if McClusky is another nod to The Godfather..

 In the end, one of the beauties of the mysteries is that they are open-ended and viewers can imagine tangential stories endlessly, or not.
 They can be permitted to remain only atmosphere.